gapself/machine-learning-projects/breast-cancer-detection/README.md

   > - estimating income over time
   > - computing mileage rates
   > - predicting profit

+- Gaussian Process (GaussianProcessClassifier) 👎 👎 👎
+  > Description:
+  > - primarily used for probabilistic binary classification tasks, providing not only point predictions but also uncertainty estimates for each prediction

+  > Use examples:
+  > - Anomaly Detection (fraud detection)
+  > - Time Series Classification
+  > - Medical Diagnosis
+  > - Natural Language Processing

+- Gaussian Naive Bayes (GaussianNB) 👎 👎 👎
+  > GaussianNB can be used for breast cancer classification, but it may not be the best choice, especially for complex tasks like this.
+The main reason is that it assumes that features are normally distributed, which may not hold true for all the features in a breast cancer dataset.

+  > Description:
+  > - based on Bayes' theorem and assumes that features are normally distributed within each class.

+  > Use examples:
+  > - Text Classification (spam or not)
+  > - Sentiment Analysis (positive, negative, or neutral of customer reviews or social media posts)
+  > - Document Categorization (topics to category)
+  > - Medical Diagnosis: Identifying diseases or conditions based on patient symptoms and test results.
+  > - Customer Churn Prediction: Predicting whether customers are likely to churn or stay with a service provider

 - Support Vector Classification (SVC) 👍 🥳
   > Description: